dingjshi/ALMOND/README.md

-ALMOND package
+ALMOND package.
-The package mannual is available to read and download.
+The package mannual is available to read and download here.